brunobg/webdevbook/docs/frontend/authentication.md

 For the frontend JWT and bearer tokens are very similar, since in both cases you send them as part of your requests.
 We'll show how to implement a bearer token authorization for this app, both with local logins and with 3rd party OAuth logins.

-## Designing a good login/sign up form
+### Designing a good login/sign up form

 Avoid too many fields in your sign up form.
 Ideally your application will require only email and password (or the OAuth login).
 Are you sure you need a unique username?
 If you do, add that.
 Every extra field you add makes people more prone to give it up because there's too much to fill.

+Remember that social logins often have branding guidelines, like [Google](https://developers.google.com/identity/branding-guidelines).
+Follow them when implementing your buttons.

 ## Local logins